Needalife/Transaction-DPL/README.md

 This project is a data pipeline for managing a bank's transactional data.
 The pipeline utilizes various technologies to ensure data integrity, perform validation checks, and provide visualization capabilities.

 - **Data Storage and Processing:**
-  - **Google Cloud Storage:** Used to store the bank's transactional data.
+  - **Google Cloud Storage:** Used to store the bank's raw transactional data.
+  - **MongoDB:** Store each transaction as a document for each transaction in an object of GCS
   - **Google Cloud Function:** Ensures that the data is properly deposited into the Google Cloud Storage bucket.

 - **Data Validation and Notification:**